Stantec

-Stantec is an international professional services company in the design and consulting industry.
+Stantec Inc. is a multinational professional services company in the design and consulting industry.
 The company was founded in 1954, as D. R. Stanley Associates in Edmonton, Alberta, Canada.
 Stantec provides professional consulting services in planning, engineering, architecture, interior design, landscape architecture, surveying, environmental sciences, project management, and project economics for infrastructure and facilities projects.
 The company provides services on projects around the world, with over 32,000 employees operating out of more than 450 locations in North America and across offices on six continents.

 History

 Don Stanley was the first Canadian to earn a Ph.D. in environmental engineering.
 Attending Harvard University on a Rockefeller Foundation scholarship, he earned his doctorate in 1952 and two years later founded D.R.
 Stanley & Associates, working as the sole proprietor out of a 250 sqft office in Edmonton, Alberta.
 In 1955, Stanley hired a retired railway engineer, Herb Roblin, and a former chief bridge engineer for the provincial government, Louis Grimble.
 The firm was renamed Stanley, Grimble and Roblin Ltd. and with the two new partners’ transportation backgrounds, the firm diversified quickly.

 The 1970s were boom years for Stanley Associates, but with the advance of the sharp recession of the 1980s, Stanley was ready to turn the company over to his second-in-command, Ron Triffo, in 1983.
 Triffo held a bachelor's degree in civil engineering from the University of Manitoba and an MSc in Engineering from the University of Illinois.
 In 1983, when Alberta's economy was struggling in response to the Canadian government's National Energy Program, Triffo became president and COO, while Stanley retained his role as CEO and chair.
 “We had cut our staff in half from 400 to about 200,” Triffo said.
 “We really started to think about a new way of doing things for the company.
 We were heavily involved in Alberta in a big, big way and therefore very vulnerable to the up and down cycles of the province.
 We decided we had to diversify the company in a discipline sense.
 We had to become more than just a civil engineering company and we had to diversify geographically.”

 The company started its diversification by forming an urban development company under another name, IMC, which grew to 200 people.
 The diversification of Stanley Associates occurred by acquisition as well.
 The firm expanded into British Columbia and Saskatchewan and internationally, beginning a corporate move into central Canada.
 Stanley also made its first U.S. acquisition, in Phoenix, establishing a base for specialty services and future expansion in the US Southwest.